damayantinaik/Excel_VBA_code_Preparing_Data/README.md

 # Excel VBA Code for Data Preparation

 ## Introduction:
-We have raw data in an excel workbook, without headers and formatting.
+I have raw data in an excel workbook, without header and formatting.
 The workbook has four worksheets:
 1. East Record
 2. West Records
 3. North Records
 4. South Records

-   Each worksheets has different number of records.
+   Each worksheet has different number of records.

 ## Problem statement:
 Prepare the data creating macros with VBA code.
 The code will do the following tasks: